Yue Zhang, PhD

 1007 W. Harrison Street

 Yue Zhang is an Associate Professor of Political Science at the University of Illinois at Chicago.
-She received her MA and Ph.D. degrees in Politics from Princeton University and her B.A. degree in International Relations from Peking University.
-Her principal research interest is comparative urban politics and policy with a focus on urbanization in the Global South, metropolitan and urban governance, infrastructure and land development, historic preservation, globalization, and cultural policy.
+She received her M.A. and Ph.D. degrees in Politics from Princeton University and her B.A. degree in International Relations from Peking University.
+Her research and teaching interests lie at the intersection of comparative and urban politics, with a focus on urbanization in the Global South, metropolitan and urban governance, city building and infrastructure development, and global migration.
+She has conducted research in urban settings of a wide range of countries including China, India, Brazil, France, and the United States.
 Professor Zhang received the Norton Long Young Scholar Award in 2009 and the Stone Scholar Award in 2010, both from the American Political Science Association’s Urban Politics Section.
-She has been awarded numerous fellowships and grants, with the most recent ones including a residential fellowship from the Woodrow Wilson International Center for Scholars in Washington, D.C. in 2015-16.
-She is the author of The Fragmented Politics of Urban Preservation: Beijing, Chicago, and Paris (University of Minnesota Press, 2013).
+She is a recipient of a number of distinguished fellowships and grants, with the most recent ones including a residential fellowship from the Woodrow Wilson International Center for Scholars in Washington, D.C. in 2015-16, and a “Humanities Without Walls” Global Midwest Grant from the Andrew W. Mellon Foundation in 2016-19.
+She is the author of The Fragmented Politics of Urban Preservation: Beijing, Chicago, and Paris (University of Minnesota Press 2013; Chinese translation 2018).
 Her other published work has appeared in Urban Affairs Review, Town Planning Review, Land Use Policy, The China Quarterly, among others.
-She has been an Associate Editor of Urban Affairs Review and a member of the editorial board of China City Planning Review.
-She has been consultant to UNESCO, the European Commission, and the municipal governments of Chicago, São Paulo, and Guangzhou on various urban policy issues.
+She has been an Editor of Urban Affairs Review.
+She has conducted policy analysis for the World Bank, UNESCO, Asia Urbs, and other organizations on issues pertaining to governance reforms, inclusive development, and the welfare of migrant workers.

 2013.
 The Fragmented Politics of Urban Preservation: Beijing, Chicago, and Paris.
-Minnesota: University of Minnesota Press.
-Nominated for American Political Science Association’s 2014 Dennis Judd Best Book Award in Urban Politics.
+Minneapolis: University of Minnesota Press.

 2018.
 “The Credibility of Slums: Informal Housing and Urban Governance in India.”
 Land Use Policy, vol. 79, pp. 876-90.